 The Buzon BC-FR pedestals and accessories are made with polypropylene with fire retardant additives.
 This makes them highly resistant to flame spread.
 These self-extinguishing pedestals have been tested to BS EN 13501-1 standards and have been awarded a Bfl-S1 rating.

 Our fire-rated pedestals can be used with naturally A-rated paving or tiling (e.g porcelain, natural stone, concrete) or they can be used with B-rated composite decking such as Grad composite deck boards.

 We’ll now explore your options for composite decking.

 What is Composite Decking?

-Made by combining both natural hardwood fibres and synthetic materials, composite decking is a man-made alternative to natural wood decking.
-Not only does it look and feel like natural wood, but composite decking is also considered to be durable, rot and algae resistant, easy to install and environmentally friendly, whilst requiring minimal maintenance.
+Typically made by combining both natural hardwood fibres and synthetic materials, composite decking is a man-made alternative to natural wood decking.
+Not only does it look like natural wood, but composite decking is also considered to be durable, rot and algae resistant, easy to install and environmentally friendly, whilst requiring minimal maintenance.

 Composite decking is an extremely versatile material.
 It combines the traditional appearance of timber, yet with the durability and resilience of engineered composite, resulting in a range of products that are ideal for numerous applications, including:

 - - Domestic decking

 - - Demanding commercial applications (hotels, around swimming pools, terraces and boardwalks)

 Composite decking encourages landscapers, architects and specifiers to look beyond traditional timber decking and seek a solution that is not only attractive, but future proof.